krishaamer/green-filter-research/research/literature/sustainability.md

 -   UEBT (2022) reports “Biodiversity awareness is now at 72% or higher in all countries sampled, compared to only 29% or higher across countries sampled in 2009.”
 -   United Nations Convention on Biodiversity

+### Ecosystem Services {#ecosystem-services}

+-   Bousfield et al. (2022) reports there’s evidence paying landowners for the ecosystem services their forests provide may reduce deforestation.
+-   In Estonia, startups Arbonic and Single.Earth are trialing this approach in several forests.
+-   Han & Chen (2022) identifies nature-based solutions “land re-naturalization (such as afforestation and wetland restoration)”
+-   Noriega et al. (2018) attempts to quantify the ecosystem services (ES) provided by insects.
+While it can be assumed much of the flora and fauna are crucial for Earth’s systems, science is still in the process of understanding and quantifying its contributions.
+Meanwhile the destruction pressure on ecosystems is rapidly increasing (cite A B C).

+### Biodiversity {#biodiversity}

+-   Almond, R.E.A. et al. (n.d.) reports, the number of species killed, mass destruction of nature.
+“69% decline in the relative abundance of monitored wildlife populations around the world between 1970 and 2018.
+Latin America shows the greatest regional decline in average population abundance (94%), while freshwater species populations have seen the greatest overall global decline (83%).”

+-   UNEP (Tue, 12/20/2022 - 07:44): **The Convention on Biodiversity 2022 (COP15) adopted the first global biodiversity framework to accompany climate goals.**

 ## Pollution {#pollution}

 ### Clean Water {#clean-water}